staeter/work-in-progress/dialogue.md

 These core principles serve as a north star, every requirement and every feature has to be justified and can be debated relative to these principles.

-1. **Humanizing**: Foster goodwill, empathy, openness and constructive communication.
+1. **Empathic**: Support users physical and mental wellbeing and foster goodwill, empathy, openness and constructive communication.
 2. **Optimistic**: Build confidence in our collective ability to overcome current challenges and shape better futures through human ingenuity.
 3. **Empowering**: Entrust people with control over their digital environment and support them with appropriate tools.
 4. **Expressive**: Provide spaces and tools for creative expression and knowledge sharing and embrace diverse voices and experiences.